 4. Go Electric

 Electrification has become increasingly popular over the past few years.
-The demand for electric vehicles continues to rise and manufacturers are taking note with goals to make these models more mainstream by 2025.
+The demand for electric vehicles continues to rise, and manufacturers are taking note of goals to make these models more mainstream by 2025.
 Many new retail stores have caught on to the trend, providing charging stations for EV consumers.
 But cars aren’t the only things going electric.
-Yard tools like lawn mowers and weed eaters powered by battery are also becoming popular solutions, helping this outdoor task have a much cleaner level of air quality.
+Yard tools like lawnmowers and weed eaters powered by battery are also becoming popular solutions, helping this outdoor task have a much cleaner level of air quality.

 5. Reduce Energy Use

 While you’ve probably heard it before, it’s important to be mindful of how much energy is being consumed at any given time.
 Many homeowners leave the majority of their appliances plugged in, even when not in use.
 Creating a habit of plugging things in only when needed can help reduce strain on the electrical grid.
 This has become increasingly important during wildfire season to help mitigate rolling blackouts.
 But that is just the tip of the iceberg for what homeowners can do when it comes to energy conservation.
 Other conscious decisions, like only powering large appliances only when needed, can also make a difference.
 For example, only run the dishwasher or washer and dryer with a full load.
 Switching off lights and keeping your house two degrees warmer in the summer or cooler in the winter can also play a part in energy conservation.